 Your healthcare provider can tell you where your surgery will be done.
-You will also be told the type of anesthesia you’ll be given during surgery to stay pain-free during the procedure.
-A local anesthetic may be used to numb the area of your foot or to block the sensation from your ankle to your toes.
-You may be given a local anesthetic with sedatives to keep you relaxed but awake during surgery.
-In some cases, general anesthesia may be used to let you sleep through the surgery.
+You will also be told the type of anesthesia you’ll be given during surgery.
+The anesthesia keeps you pain-free during the procedure.
+A local anesthetic may be used to numb a part of your foot or to block feeling from your ankle to your toes.
+Or you may be given a local anesthetic with sedatives.
+It keeps you relaxed but awake during surgery.
+In some cases, general anesthesia may be used.
+It lets you sleep through the surgery.

 Many outpatient (same-day) surgeries can be done in your healthcare provider's office.
-You can return home the same day.
+You can go home the same day.
 You may be given a local anesthetic.

 Same-day surgery facility

 Some surgeries may need to be done in a hospital.
-Your stay there can be for one or more days.
-You may receive a local anesthetic along with sedatives.
+Your stay there can be for 1 or more days.
+You may get a local anesthetic along with sedatives.
 Or you may be given general anesthesia alone.